ngol0/2D-ClothSimulation/README.md

 # 2D Cloth Simulation using Verlet Integration

 A cloth simulation with points and stick contraints that connect the points together.
-Verlet Integration is used to update the points to create the physics simulation.
+Verlet Integration is used to update the points to create movement and physics.

 This project uses C++ and SDL.